-When I saw that Jonah Goldberg’s next book was titled “Suicide of the West” I was reminded of that reaction by the old paleocons.
+When I saw that Jonah Goldberg’s next book was titled Suicide of the West I was reminded of that reaction by the old paleocons.
 The title is, of course, a deliberate reference to James Burnham’s classic text.
 Then there is Patrick Buchanan’s classic book, Suicide of a Superpower.
 Of course, it is also hints at Oswald Spengler’s classic The Decline of the West.
-For a neocon lightweight to pick such a title and topic, well, it suggests it is another deliberate swipe, by Goldberg, at an ideological enemy.
+For a neocon lightweight to pick such a title and topic, well, it suggests it is another deliberate swipe at an old enemy.

 To make matters worse, the entire tribe of neocon grifters have tumbled out of their clown car to promote the book.
 David Brooks calls it “Epic and debate-shifting.”
 Yuval Levin says, “More than any book published so far in this century, it deserves to be called a conservative classic.”
 The Weekly Standard treats it like a newly discovered part of the Torah.
 I get how the commentary rackets work, but this degree of rumpswabbery is unseemly.
-This is why the old paleocons were angry at Goldberg the last time.

-That said, I decided to give the book a read and write a review, fully expecting to use it as a segue into some points about Burnham, Buchanan and the state of the Right.
-The rest of the book’s title sums up the entire neocon argument since Trump came down the escalator.
-The rather mild push-back against cosmopolitan globalism we have seen the last two years has been treated like the end of the world.
+That said, I decided to give the book a read and write a review, fully expecting to use it as a segue into some points about Burnham, Buchanan, and others.
+The rest of the book’s title sums up the neocon argument against Trump.
+The rather mild pushback against cosmopolitan globalism we have seen in the last two years has been treated like the end of the world.
 My assumption going in was that it was going to be the long play version of every Weekly Standard editorial since 2016.

 I was wrong.
 This book is terrible in ways that I did not expect.
 The terribleness starts in the introduction, which is written in the jocular style you would expect from a short blog post about a television show or a movie.
 In fact, he relies on quotes from movies to make his points.
-When you pick up a book with the pretentious title “Suicide of the West” it better read like a serious book.
-I was reminded of the German word fremdschämen, which loosely means the shame you feel when seeing someone humiliated or embarrassed.
+When you pick up a book with the pretentious title Suicide of the West, it better read like a serious book.
+Instead, Goldberg becomes Shecky Goldberg doing a vaudeville routine based on Western philosophy.

 The book is really three books.
 The first part is just rambling nonsense about human nature that would embarrass anyone on our side of the great divide.
 The second part is a grammar school social studies book.
 The third part feels like it was written by a committee of people not on speaking terms with one another.
-Big chunks of it undermine his claim that the revolt against cosmopolitan globalism is the end of the world.
+Big chunks of it undermine his main thesis.
 Even accounting for my own deep skepticism about his motives, it is a surprisingly weak argument.

 In all candor, I found myself skimming about midway through it.
 I kept wondering why he picked the title, given that his product falls far short of his ambitions.
 Then I remembered the old paleocons and how they responded to his first book.
 My hunch is he picked the title out of spite and then started writing the book.
 At some point, he either got lazy or realized he was in way over his head, so he reverted to goofy pop culture references and superficial banter.
-The result is a dull book by an equally dull writer.